appellj/package-twitter/twitter/Package.md

 **Obtaining API Keys and Tokens to Run the Sample**

 1. Log in to https://apps.twitter.com/app/new.
-2. Click Create New App.
+2. Click **Create New App**.
 3. Provide the required information about the application.
-4. Agree to the Developer Agreement and click Create your Twitter Application.
+4. Agree to the Developer Agreement and click **Create your Twitter Application**.
 5. After creating your Twitter application, your Consumer Key and Consumer Secret will be displayed in the Keys and Access Tokens tab of your app on Twitter.
-6. Click the Keys and Access Tokens tab, and then enable your Twitter account to use this application by clicking the Create my access token button.
+6. Click the **Keys and Access Tokens** tab, and then enable your Twitter account to use this application by clicking the **Create my access token** button.
 7. Copy the Consumer key (API key), Consumer Secret, Access Token, and Access Token Secret from the screen.